thomaswilder/NEMO_activities/QG_Leith/documentation.md

 In 2D Leith scheme only, have updated scale factors in vorticity, and added diagnostics.
 And in QG Leith scheme.

+### 31st July
+Failed to include name of subroutine at end of stretching calculation e.g.
+`END SUBROUTINE ldf_dyn_str`

+### 1st August
+Adding in print statements like,
+`print *,  ‘dwzmagsq at’, ji, jj, jk, ‘is’, dwzmagsq(ji,jj,jk)` which print to `testing.output`.

+Print out only when `jk==22` to avoid large ascii output.

+Messed up reading in of `zstlim` and the values do indeed match up with the print statements.

+### 17th August
+Possible cause for model blowing up may be due to use of `now` timestep variables.
+- Changing to use of before, means modifying `ldfdyn.f90` and `step.f90`.
+Doing this only in QG Leith routine to start.

 ## Leith as GM
 In NEMO, GM coefficients are computed in `OCE/LDF/ldftra.f90`.